What does it mean? Accounting terms explained

 In double entry bookkeeping, there is a debit side and credit side.
 All debits must equal all of the credits for all transactions recorded.
 The debit column is to the left and the credit column to the right.
 There’s also a basic rule: “Assets increase in debit, while liabilities increase in credit”.

 The method of spreading the cost of tangible fixed assets over their useful lifetime.
+Find out more about depreciation.

 Double entry accounting